contagon/handbook/handbook/33-records-and-reports.md

 ### 33.6.14 Records of Children of Divorced Parents

 If a child’s parents are divorced, his or her legal name, as defined by local law or custom, should be recorded on the membership record and on certificates of priesthood ordinances and blessings.

+Children with divorced parents often attend Church meetings in both parents’ wards.
+While only one unit may keep and update a child’s official membership record, an out-of-unit member record may be created in the other ward he or she attends.
+This record is created using Leader and Clerk Resources.
+It allows the child’s name and contact information to be included on ward lists and class rolls.

+Children with an out-of-unit member record may receive a calling in that unit.
+This can help ensure that they are included and can fully participate wherever they attend.

 ### 33.6.15 Records with Annotations